-- ensuring that the best possible learning outcomes occur so that children achieve a high standard in teaching and learning and pastoral care - recruiting and retaining highly effective staff and providing inset so they become more effective at responding to changing demands - maintaining and further developing our buildings and the environment so that the facilities fit our educational aspirations. - further developing IT skills to improve pedagogy and pupil learning outcomes - to further utilise fully Scholar-Pack (MIS) reducing the need for hard copies of documentation (GDPR) - remaining financially sustainable by ensuring the best value for money in our financial decision making. - to maintain pupil numbers between 65 and 75. - To continue to manage risk caused by the COVID-19 pandemic.
+- ensuring that the best possible learning outcomes occur ensuring that children fulfil their potential.
+This is achieved by providing a high standard learning and positive pastoral support. - recruiting and retaining highly effective staff and providing inset so they become more effective at responding to changing demands - maintaining and further developing our buildings and the environment so that the facilities fit our educational aspirations. - further developing IT skills to improve pedagogy and pupil learning outcomes - to further utilise fully Scholar-Pack (MIS) reducing the need for hard copies of documentation (GDPR) - remaining financially sustainable by ensuring the best value for money in our financial decision making. - to maintain pupil numbers between 65 and 75.
+Currently at 75%. - To continue to manage risk caused by the COVID-19.